estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Euroopas	2	obl
+1	LOC	Soomes	2	obl

-2	OTHER	valitsevatele	3	acl
+2	OTHER	tehtavaid	3	acl

-3	OTHER	põhimõtetele	0	root
+3	OTHER	töid	0	root

 has_ner: True